How Do You Choose a Good Research Topic?

 Questions Unknown or Unknown as Such

-Basing research on a question that’s unknown or unknown as such requires you to interrogate the basic assumptions undergirding a topic.
-It’s the kind of question that often gets formed through “a willingness to try anything, the expression of explicit discontent, the recourse to philosophy and to debate over fundamentals.”5
+You can also base research on a question that’s unknown, or at least unknown as a live question.
+Doing so requires you to interrogate the basic assumptions undergirding a topic.
+The struggle to frame unknown questions often includes activities like “a willingness to try anything, the expression of explicit discontent, the recourse to philosophy and to debate over fundamentals.”5

-But in his Introduction to the Old Testament as Scripture, Brevard Childs argued that this assumption wasn’t well founded.6 Canon wasn’t a subsidiary crater in the wider topic of Old Testament introduction—much less one outside it.
-The question of canon was actually part and parcel to the whole field.
+In his Introduction to the Old Testament as Scripture, however, Brevard Childs argued that this very assumption wasn’t well founded.6 Canon wasn’t a subsidiary crater in the wider topic of Old Testament introduction.
+Still less was it some other topic in another field outside Old Testament introduction.
+Rather, the question of canon was actually part and parcel to the whole field.

-Questioning the assumption of the irrelevance of canon opened a new line of subsequently known questioning.
-And scholars began asking, in varying ways, “What might it do for Old Testament interpretation if these texts were approached precisely as canon?”
+Questioning the assumed irrelevance of canon allowed Childs to open a new line of questioning.
+That line then became a known kind of question.
+And scholars began asking, in varying ways, “What might it do for Old Testament interpretation if these texts were approached as canonical literature?”

 When Will a Question Lead Somewhere Interesting?

 Of course, not all questions that can be asked are good to ask.
-Simply because you have a “willingness to try [or ask] anything” doesn’t mean the question will lead anywhere interesting.
+Simply because you have a “willingness to try [or ask] anything” doesn’t mean just any question will lead anywhere interesting.

 Gadamer’s description of Socrates’s interaction with the Sophists is again pertinent.
 Socrates’s interrogation ends in the Sophists’ exasperation—their “expression of explicit discontent.”7 They then “claim for themselves the apparently preferable role of the questioner.”8

-But inevitably, the Sophists’ lines either don’t materialize or, if they do, they go nowhere: “Nothing at all occurs to them that is worth while going into and trying to answer.”9
+But inevitably, the Sophists’ questions either don’t materialize, or if they do, they go nowhere.
+As Gadamer summarizes, “Nothing at all occurs to them that is worth while going into and trying to answer.”9

-All of this then raises the question of how you can identify a research question that will lead somewhere interesting.
-Sometimes, you might come across a question that clearly will lead somewhere.
+All this raises the question of how you can identify a research question that will lead somewhere interesting.
+Sometimes, you might come across a question that you might feel sure about in this respect.
 When you do, that’s great.

 Show Why Your Question Addresses a Problem

-In this first case, the issue is essentially that of the “questions unknown or unknown as such” discussed above.
-If your question falls here, it’s your job to show your audience why they should share your question.
+In this first case, your question falls in the category of questions unknown, or at least unknown as live questions.
+For such questions, it’s your job to show your audience why they should share your question.

 Of course, any specific research question might actually not go anywhere.
 Like the Sophists, you might see only a dead end.
-Or you might only find that the end of a given question isn’t terribly interesting and isn’t something you can help your audience share.
+Or you might only find that the end of a given question isn’t terribly interesting.
+If so, it won’t be a question you’re able to help your audience share.

 Conclusion

-Hans-Georg Gadamer, “The Universality of the Hermeneutical Problem,” in Philosophical Hermeneutics, ed. and trans.
-David E. Ligne, 1st paperback ed.
-(Berkeley: University of California Press, 1977), 12–13; italics added. ↩
+2. Hans-Georg Gadamer, “The Universality of the Hermeneutical Problem,” in Philosophical Hermeneutics, ed. and trans.
+David E. Ligne, 1st paperback ed. (affiliate disclosure; Berkeley: University of California Press, 1977), 12–13; italics added.
+Image provided by the Internet Encyclopedia of Philosophy. ↩︎

-Hans-Georg Gadamer, Truth and Method, ed. and trans.
-Joel Weinsheimer and Donald G. Marshall, 2nd ed., Bloomsbury Revelations (London: Bloomsbury Academic, 2013), 281. ↩
+3. Hans-Georg Gadamer, Truth and Method, ed. and trans.
+Joel Weinsheimer and Donald G. Marshall, 2nd ed., Bloomsbury Revelations (affiliate disclosure; London: Bloomsbury Academic, 2013), 281. ↩︎

-In distinguishing types of questions in this way, I’m indebted to the descriptions of “normal” and “extraordinary” science in Thomas S. Kuhn, The Structure of Scientific Revolutions, 4th ed.
-(Chicago: University of Chicago Press, 2012). ↩
+4. In distinguishing types of questions in this way, I’m indebted to the descriptions of “normal” and “extraordinary” science in Thomas S. Kuhn, The Structure of Scientific Revolutions, 50th anniversary ed. (affiliate disclosure; Chicago: University of Chicago Press, 2012). ↩︎

-Brevard S. Childs, Introduction to the Old Testament as Scripture, 1st American ed.
-(Philadelphia: Fortress, 1979). ↩
+6. Brevard S. Childs, Introduction to the Old Testament as Scripture, 1st American ed. (affiliate disclosure; Philadelphia: Fortress, 1979). ↩︎

 Leave a Reply